Here, you can write a brief introduction to your page. This engages your visitors and answers questions they may have about you.

 2008 Winner NYFA Grant for Gantry Park: A geometry of presence

-Benjamin Robison is a designer, musician and producer.
-He has spent the last four years making things that inspire creative action and studying how adults learn.
+Benjamin Robison is a MacArthur award winning designer, healthcare consultant, musician, and climber.
+While completing his MD degree at Stanford University School of Medicine, he has spent the last four years making things that inspire creative action and studying how adults learn.
 His passion is creating materials and environments that inspire playful engagement, deliberate practice and exploration.
-Prior to medical school, Ben founded and was the artistic director of the multimedia-for-stage ensemble Ardesco and was the co-founder of the Musicians' Alliance for Peace, a global organization that has produced over three hundred and fifty concerts in 26 countries.
-As a musician, Ben is currently exploring long-form digital-acoustic improvisation.
-Previously he wrote, collaborated on, and performed a diverse body of work from Bach to Bartok and from concertos for tape and solo violin to fugues for violin and dancer.
+Prior to medical school, Ben founded and was the artistic director of the multimedia-for-stage ensemble Ardesco and was the co-founder of the Musicians' Alliance for Peace, a global organization that has produced over three hundred and fifty concerts in over 25 countries.
 He began studying the violin at age three and has performed as soloist, concertmaster and chamber musician in France, Italy, Greece, Canada and the United States.
-His first major prize was the grand prize at the Canadian National Music Festival.
-Since that time, he has won numerous competitions and collaborated with musicians such as Anton Kuerti, Laurence Lesser, Ani Kavafian, Luciano Pavarotti and David Finckel.
-Ben holds degrees from the Cleveland Institute of Music, the Peabody Conservatory at Johns Hopkins University and Stony Brook University and is currently completing medical school at Stanford University while designing new games and environments for medical education.
+After winning numerous competitions at a young age, he went on to collaborate with musicians such as Anton Kuerti, Ani Kavafian, the Emerson Quartet, and Luciano Pavarotti.
+Ben holds music degrees from Peabody Conservatory at Johns Hopkins University and Stony Brook University and a MD from Stanford University.